Rediscovering Deep Neural Networks Through Finite-State Distributions: Proposed Framework

-Inspired by the aforementioned probability assignments, we regard both types of KLD as the main tool for probability assignment on distributions in our model.
-We denote the KLD associated with I-Projection and M-Projection as I-KLD and M-KLD, respectively.
-Later, we will show that approximations to ReLU-type networks and Sigmoid-type networks are derived when employing M-KLD and I-KLD probability assignments, respectively.
-We define a single layer model for supervised classification as an example of using M-KLD.
-Constructing the I-KLD models follows a similar construction and is briefly described in Section \ref{sec:MultilayerConvPool}.
-Let model $M$ be a mixture of a set of probability distributions $\lbrace M^v\rbrace_{v=1}^V$ over $D$ symbols, each representing the distribution of a class,
+We will show that approximations to ReLU-type networks and Sigmoid-type networks are derived when employing $P^r$ and $P^s$ likelihoods, respectively.
+We define a single layer model for classification as an example of using $P^r$.
+Constructing models with $P^s$ follows a similar derivation.